complexsystemslab/project_ideas/phd_ad.md

 If you are a creative thinker excited by the prospect of bridging the gap between deep learning and true abstract reasoning, please get in touch!

-Please email me directly with:
+Please email me directly (soumya.banerjee@york.ac.uk) with:

 1. Your **CV**
 2. A brief outline of **what you would like to work on**